Extension in Pine County

 What is the Pine City Discovery Garden?

-The Pine City Discovery Garden will be a beautiful gateway into Pine City located on the west side of old Hwy 61, just south of the Snake River Bridge.
-It is being created to invite visitors and residents alike to explore a restful and educational garden space while at the same time strengthening and beautifying the community.
-Funding for the project is being sought through grant applications, community businesses and citizens’ donations.
+The Pine City Discovery Garden is a beautiful gateway into Pine City located on the west side of old Hwy 61, just south of the Snake River Bridge.
+It is created to invite visitors and residents to explore a restful and educational garden space while at the same time strengthening and beautifying the community.
+Funding comes from grant awards, community businesses, citizens’ donations, and city support.

-Who are the major partners creating the Pine City Discovery Garden?
+Who are the major development partners of the Pine City Discovery Garden?

-- Pine County Master Gardeners are involved in the design, demolition, preparation and planting phases and will participate in annual spring and fall clean-up events, in addition to offering classes.
+- Pine County Master Gardeners developed the design, raised funds, oversaw the demolition and preparation of the site including infrastructure, and did the installation of the plants, trees and shrubs.
+Master Gardeners will provide annual spring and fall clean-up events, in addition to offering classes.

-- Pine City is providing the ongoing maintenance once the garden is established.
+- Pine City provides the ongoing maintenance once the garden is established.

-- Pine Technical College is providing the expertise and in-kind work of Dr. Jacob Mans and his students for the building the pavilion in the park.
+- Pine Technical College provided the expertise and in-kind work of Jacob Mans and his students for the building the pavilion in the garden.

-- UMN Extension Educator Julie Weisenhorn is consulting on the garden design and taught a landscaping design class to those working on the garden.
+- UMN Extension Educator Julie Weisenhorn is the consultant on the garden design and taught a landscaping design class to those working on the garden.

-- Jeff’s Outdoor Services is providing help with the infrastructure of the garden including landscaping, path creation, roughing in for irrigation and lighting.
+- Jeff’s Outdoor Services consulted and provided help with the infrastructure of the garden including landscaping, path creation, roughing in for irrigation and lighting.

 Donors